xinwenfu/GenCyber/Python/README.md

 ### Basic datatypes
 You know in computers different types of data are stored in a different way.
 That's why we have different data types like integers, strings and floats.

 Integers are default types for numbers.
-For example, z = 5 / 2, where 6 and 2 are integers. / refers to integer division, in which the fractional part (remainder) is discarded.
+For example, in *z = 5 / 2*, 5 and 2 are integers. / refers to integer division, in which the fractional part (remainder) is discarded.
 So the answer is 2.

-An example float assignment x = 3.456.
+An example float assignment *x = 3.456*.

-Strings are be specified with double quotes "" or single quotes ''.
+Strings are specified with double quotes "" or single quotes ''.
 For example, "abc" == 'abc‘ are the same string.
 Unmatched quote can occur within the string, e.g., "matt's".

 ### Some Basics
 White space is meaningful in Python.
 We use white spaces (4 as recommended) to indicate the indentation and a new block.
 Use consistent indentation to indicate the blocks of code.
 The tab is not recommended.
-Even if you use it, do not mix tabs and white spaces together.
+Even if you use it, do not mix tabs and white spaces.

 We use a newline to end a line of code with “Enter” key.

-If we have a very long kind of a line, we can use the backslash *\\* symbol at the end of a premature line to indicate we are not done yet, and the next line shall be combined with the the previous line.
+If we have a very long line, we can use the backslash *\\* symbol at the end of a premature line to indicate we are not done yet, and the next line shall be combined with the previous line.

 A single line comment is indicated by the hashtag *#*.
-If you have multiple lines of comments in yoir file, you can use triple quotes *"""Comment""""*.
+If you have multiple lines of comments in a file, you can use triple quotes *"""Comment""""*.
 We can use triple quotes to mark multi-line comments to describe what a function does as the first line of the function.

 ### Assignment